LeavingStarW/PE-MVCNET/README.md

 pip install -r requirements.txt
 ```
 ### Download the checkpoint
-Our model's best checkpoint can be found in the following link :
+Our model's best checkpoint is provided in this github, and you can use it to easily replicate our results.

-checkpoint的链接
+### Data preprogress
+The preprocessing of the image data can follow this link https://github.com/marshuang80/PENet
+ In short, using create_hdf5.py to make an hdf5 file.
+As for the preprocessing of the tabular data, We first conduct dimensionality reduction using LinearSVC on the EMR data, then use TabNet to transform the data into suitable embeddings.

 ### Evaluation
 To do the evaluation process, please run the following command :